-A board of four directors is to be elected at the meeting.
+A board of six directors is to be elected at the meeting.
 Unless otherwise instructed, the proxy holders will vote the proxies received by thenFOR the nominees named below.
-Franklyn S. Barry, Jr., one of our current directors, has determined to not stand for reelection for personal reasons.

-The four nominees selected by the Board of Directors are listed below.
+The six nominees selected by the Board of Directors are listed below.
 Each of the nominees must receive the vote of a majority of a quorum present at the meeting to be elected.
 Any shares not voted, whether by abstention, broker non-vote, or otherwise, have no impact on the vote.